 After a day of work, the theft of 2 folding chairs from work, and the acquisition of a $20 card table off Craigslist, I was in business.
 I set up a dimmer on the room lighting and used candles on the tables to create some ambiance.
 The glassware and flatware were a bit of a grab bag, but I figured I could pass that off euphemistically as “charm”.

 So what was for dinner at No Menus?
 Read on for the course-by-course replay.
 Hit the links for recipes.

 Faux Gras de Poulet with vanilla white plum preserve and brioche

 Frozen Caprese Salad – Heirloom tomato granita on top of basil and fresh mozzarella

 Selection of four local cheeses: Mecox Sunrise, Prima Cacciotta, Sprout Creek Rita, Old Chatham Ewe’s Blue

 Kaffir Lime yogurt panna cotta with a summer rasberry puree.

 The best part?
 This restaurant comes with a couch to lounge around on after dinner.

-For more photos of the event check out our Flickr album.
 Many thanks go out to Foodbuzz for making this happen, as well as all the local vendors for putting up with my incessant questions about the source of their food.
-Also special thanks to L for all her help in making this thing happen.